OF GRAVY AND NKONDWA- UNGA TABLE MANNERS

 served with chicken without a gizzard, it means it was not meant for you.

-If hooves of an animal
+If the hooves of an animal

 are served to a man of the house, the woman is informing him that the animal he